OmkarChekuri/LocalRag/Readme.md

 - Ask questions about the content of your files
 - Keep chat memory separate for CSV and PDF modes (with an option to clear memory)
 - See a list of uploaded files and debug information
-- Use the app completely offline—no data leaves your computer

 ## Features